antonpegov/job-search-demo/README.md

 !!!important!!! ng cli is using to execute some commands, so you should have it installed

-1. Clone repository to your machine with `git clone <repo_url>` and enter to the new created folder
+1. Clone repository to your machine with `git clone <repo_url>` and enter the newly created folder

 2. Call `yarn` to install dependencies